The Latest, Greatest Tomatoes

 Several other beasts can wreak havoc on your plants and fruit.
 Here are some notorious perpetrators and how to stop them.

 These cute and furry creatures take on a new look when they steal your precious tomatoes.
-Building a solid framework with chicken wire sides is an option, but it can be timely, costly, and hard to work around.
+Building a solid framework with chicken wire sides is an option, but it can be timely, costly, and hard to workaround.
 Keep in mind any structure you build to shield squirrels from your bounty will be tested from top to bottom, as squirrels can be determined.
-Hiding your tomatoes with a small piece of sheet (same method for the birds) can be effective.
+Hiding your tomatoes with a small piece of the sheet (the same method for the birds) can be effective.
 This will depend on just how hungry or determined your local population is.

 Motion-activated sprinklers have proven to hold off squirrel intruders for me and have the ability to scare away larger mammals like deer, opossums, and raccoons, too.
 They use an infrared motion sensor that detects pests and scares them with short blasts and sounds of water from a sprinkler.
 Be sure to point sprinklers so that water does not spray onto your tomato plants, if possible.
 Also be sure to turn sprinklers off before wandering into the garden early in the morning.
 I can tell you firsthand that sudden sounds and bursts of water when you don’t expect them is frightening.